MeetKai/functionary/README.md

 The model decides when to run a function and it can interpret the output of the function call.
 Only calling the functions when its necessary.
 The function definitions are provided as JSON Schema Objects, just like OpenAI GPT function calls, and we provide a drop-in replacement server.

-We don't change the logit probabilities to conform a certain schema, but the model itself knows how to conform.
-This allows us to use existing tools and caching systems with ease.

 Based on [Llama 2](https://arxiv.org/abs/2307.09288).

 ## OpenAI compatible server